microsoft/ComplianceCxE/docs/previews/adpscp.md

-Now available for testing in both Information Governance and Records Management solutions The long awaited feature is here.
+Now GA in both Information Governance and Records Management solutions The long awaited feature is here.

 ## What is the feature?

-Today, we are  announcing the private preview for adaptive policy scopes.
+Today, we are  announcing the general availability for adaptive policy scopes.
 This new functionality allows admins to create attribute-based retention or label policies that can be scoped to geography, department, or other user, group, or site attributes.

 ## Improvements and key benefits